isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 The compiler will flag the uninitialized `cm3` because it is a `const`, but it will not catch the lack of initialization of `m3`.
 Usually, a rare spurious member initialization is worth the absence of errors from lack of initialization and often an optimizer can eliminate a redundant initialization (e.g., an initialization that occurs immediately before an assignment).

-##### Note

-Complex initialization has been popular with clever programmers for decades.
-It has also been a major source of errors and complexity.
-Many such errors are introduced during maintenance years after the initial implementation.

 ##### Exception